-If you specify a firmware version number for the firmware defined by the EtrackID, the application of the firmware may not result in the version defined in the baseline.
+If you specify a firmware version number for the firmware defined by the eTrack-ID, the application of the firmware may not result in the version defined in the baseline.

-The firmware defined by the EtrackID are:
+The firmware defined by the eTrack-ID are:

-Firmware type LAN Firmware name X710, X550-T2, or X722 LOM
+Firmware type LAN Firmware name X550-T2, X710, X722 LOM, or E810

 In the above case, the baseline determination is incompatible.
-Change the EtrackID of the version defined in the baseline.
+Change the eTrack-ID of the version defined in the baseline.
+For details on the support for eTrack-ID and firmware names, refer to "Intel LAN Controller Firmware Versions" from the following Fujitsu manual site.